softchris/golang-book/01-basics/02-variables/README.md

    - `replay`, a boolean stating whether to start a new game session when the old one has ended.
    - `namePlayerOne`, a string representing the name of the first player.

-   All of these variables helps describe important information in a Texas Holdem game.
+   All of these variables help describe essential information in a Texas Holdem game.

-   Next, lets run our app to make sure it works.
+   Next, let's run our app to make sure it works.

 1. Add the following code to the `main()` function to print out the variables: